On a minimax principle in spectral gaps: Introduction and main result

 \section{Introduction and main result}

 The standard Courant minimax values $\lambda_k(A)$ of a lower semibounded operator $A$ on a Hilbert space $\cH$ are given by

-for $k\in\N$ with $k\le\dim\cH$, see, e.g.,~\cite[Theorem~12.1]{LL01} and also~\cite[Section~12.1 and Exercise~12.4.2]{Schm12}.
+for $k\in\NN$ with $k\le\dim\cH$, see, e.g.,~\cite[Theorem~12.1]{LL01} and also~\cite[Section~12.1 and Exercise~12.4.2]{Schm12}.
 Here, $\langle\cdot,\cdot\rangle$ denotes the inner product of $\cH$, and $\fa$ with $\fa[x,x] = \scprod{ \abs{A}^{1/2}x , \sign(A)\abs{A}^{1/2}x }$ for $x\in\Dom(\abs{A}^{1/2})$ is the form associated with $A$.

-The above minimax values have proved to be a powerful description of the eigenvalues below the essential spectrum of $A$; in fact, they agree with these eigenvalues in nondecreasing order counting multiplicities.
-A standard application in this context is that these eigenvalues exhibit a monotonicity with respect to the operator: for two self-adjoint operators $A$ and $B$ with $A\le B$ in the sense of quadratic forms one has $\lambda_k(A) \le \lambda_k(B)$ for all $k$, see, e.g.,~\cite[Corollary~12.3]{Schm12}.
+The above minimax values have proved to be a powerful description of the eigenvalues below the essential spectrum of $A$; in fact, they agree with these eigenvalues in nondecreasing order counting multiplicities as long as they exists and else equal the bottom of the essential spectrum.
+A standard application in this context is that the eigenvalues below the essential spectrum exhibit a monotonicity with respect to the operator: for two lower semibounded self-adjoint operators $A$ and $B$ with $A\le B$ in the sense of quadratic forms one has $\lambda_k(A) \le \lambda_k(B)$ for all $k$, see, e.g.,~\cite[Corollary~12.3]{Schm12}.

 Matters get, however, much more complicated when eigenvalues in a gap of the essential spectrum are considered.
-If $A_+$ is the (lower semibounded) part of $A$ with spectrum in an interval of the form $(\gamma,\infty)$, $\gamma\in\R$, then the minimax values for $A_+$ still describe the eigenvalues of $A_+$ below its essential spectrum and thus the eigenvalues of $A$ in $(\gamma, \infty)$ below the essential spectrum of $A$ above $\gamma$.
+If $A_+$ is the (lower semibounded) part of $A$ associated with its spectrum in an interval of the form $(\gamma,\infty)$, $\gamma\in\RR$, then the minimax values for $A_+$ still describe the eigenvalues of $A_+$ below its essential spectrum, and thus the eigenvalues of $A$ in $(\gamma, \infty)$ below the essential spectrum of $A$ above $\gamma$.
 However, the subspaces over which the corresponding infimum is taken are chosen within the spectral subspace for $A$ associated with the interval $(\gamma,\infty)$ and therefore usually depend on the operator itself rather than just its domain.
 This makes it difficult to compare minimax values in spectral gaps of two different operators $A$ and $B$, even if their domains agree.